wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-egarus-fungus.md

 1. Hunger.
 1. Memory loss.
 1. Death.
 1. Taboo.
 </details>

 <br>

 <details markdown="1">
 <summary>Credits</summary>
-Egarus fungi are a strange [Planescape monster](https://www.mojobob.com/roleplay/monstrousmanual/e/egarus.html) it was very fun to adapt such a deadly a weird creature.
-I simply streamlined it and opened more opportunity to deal with it creatively: the original was only affected by a handful of specific spells.  — SaltyGoo
+Egarus fungi are a strange [Planescape monster](https://www.mojobob.com/roleplay/monstrousmanual/e/egarus.html) it was very fun to adapt such a deadly and weird creature.
+I simply streamlined it and opened more opportunities to deal with it creatively: the original was only affected by a handful of specific spells.  — SaltyGoo
 </details>